pixbi/duplo/README.md

 AMD is used for dependency resolution; however, you do not need to use `define(2)`.
-In fact, AMD is used during the build step and is completely invisible to Duplo users.
-In other words, there is no `define(2)` available.
+In fact, AMD is used during the build step and is completely invisible to duplo users.
+So `define(2)` is actually not available.

 ### Context